joserincon0206/Intensity-based-image-Registation/README.md

 we also assumed that the pixel intensity between an object in the two images is at most contaminated by a small Gaussian noise.
 I.e., we can use L2 norm as our cost function.

-2. Write from scratch the non-linear optimization algorithm usinng gradient descent.
+2. Write from scratch the non-linear optimization algorithm using gradient descent.